jandelgado/rabtap/README.md

 RabbitMQ using the `--args=key=value` syntax.
 This allows for example to specify the queue type or mode:

-* `rabtap queue create quorum_queue --args=x-queue-type=quorum --durable` -
+- `rabtap queue create quorum_queue --args=x-queue-type=quorum` -
   create a quorum queue named `quorum_queue`.
 The same can be achieved by using the `--queue-type` option, which is an alias for setting the arg `x-queue-type`:
-  `rabtap queue create quorum --queue-type=quorum --durable`
+  `rabtap queue create quorum --queue-type=quorum`
-* `rabtap queue create mystream --queue-type=stream --durable` - create a stream
+- `rabtap queue create mystream --queue-type=stream` - create a stream
-* `rabtap queue create lazy_queue --lazy` - create a classic queue in lazy mode that is named `lazy_queue`. `--lazy` is an alias for setting the arg `x-queue-mode`
+- `rabtap queue create lazy_queue --lazy` - create a classic queue in lazy mode that is named `lazy_queue`. `--lazy` is an alias for setting the arg `x-queue-mode`